botman/docs/testing.md

 ```

 ### Set User Information
-In similar manner you can set user information with `setUser` method.
+In a similar manner you can set user information with the `setUser` method.

 ```php
 public function testStartConversation()